martinberlin/H-spi-adapters/README.md

 H stands for Hardware.

 In this repository we will keep PCB designs done in KiCAD for SPI adapters we use.
+This PCB hardware work uses the [CERN Open Hardware Licence Version 2](https://github.com/martinberlin/H-spi-adapters/blob/master/LICENSE) in the weakly reciprocal version.
+Be aware that this is experimental work mostly done for research and **mass-producing this PCB's is not permitted without our written consent**.
+Fabricating and selling hardware also implies that you need to provide support / fixes and maintain your code examples up to date.

 ### ESP32-C3 24 pin Good-Display epaper controller with touch